Jacob Lissek: Professional

 Lissek began his professional career with USL Pro side Charlotte Independence when he joined on June 5, 2015.
 He was with them until March 2016.

 Lissek in March 2016 joined USL side Oklahoma City Energy.
 He was with them until February 2018.

 On April 29, 2017, Lissek was loaned to MLS side FC Dallas.
 Dallas made his loan permanent in April 2017.
 He was with them until February 2018.

 Following his release from Dallas, on February 15, 2018, Lissek signed for Penn FC.
 He was with them for one season, until January 2019, but did not make a first-team appearance.

 On January 30, 2019, Lissek joined USL Championship side Hartford Athletic ahead of their inaugural season.
-Lissek made his professional debut when he started Hartford's first ever game, a 2-0 loss to Atlanta United 2.
+Lissek made his professional debut when he started Hartford's first ever game, a 2–0 loss to Atlanta United 2.
 He would be in goal for his and the team's first win, in a 2-1 U.S. Open Cup victory over New York Cosmos B on March 15, 2019.
 Lissek was not re-signed at the end of the 2019 season.

+Coaching career

 In 2019 he also became the Hartford Hawks' men's soccer team's goalkeeper coach at the University of Hartford.

+In 2023, Lissek became the goalkeeper coach for the University of Denver.